How to dissolve a Delaware Corporation

 To dissolve your domestic corporation in Delaware, you must provide the completed Certificate of Dissolution form to the Department of State by mail, fax or in person, along with the filing fee.
 Include a Filing Cover Memo with your name, address and telephone/fax number to enable them to contact you if necessary.
 If you have not yet started conducting business or have not yet issued stock, there is a separate form required for this filing.

-There is a “short” form available if your corporation pays the minimum tax amounts required by the Department of State.
-If pay more than the minimum corporation annual taxes, then you will want to use the regular Certificate of Dissolution form.
+There is a dissolution "short" form available if your corporation only pays the minimum franchise tax amounts required by the Department of State.
+If the DE corporation pays more than the minimum corporation annual taxes, then you will have to use the regular Certificate of Dissolution form.

 A dissolved corporation may not carry on any business except as appropriate to wind up its business affairs.